binarybrain11/Archipelago/worlds/fftii/docs/en_Final Fantasy Tactics Ivalice Island.md

 will be displayed in text in a custom event.
 Other items (job unlock rewards and poach rewards) will be shown in the client.

+## What Quality of Life options have been added?

+- JP Boon items have been added, adding JP to your character's jobs to make acquiring abilities easier
+- JP gains have been multiplied across the board (configurable with an option) to make unlocking new jobs easier.

-## Where can the Zodiac Stones be on Vanilla Stones?
+## Where can the Zodiac Stones be on the Vanilla Stones setting?

 - Inside of Lionel Castle
 - Slums of Goug